 “The Recommended Dietary Allowance (RDA) for carbohydrate is set at 130 g/d for adults and children based on the average minimum amount of glucose utilized by the brain.
 This level of intake, however, is typically exceeded to meet energy needs while consuming acceptable intake levels of fat and protein.”
 (Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids [Macronutrients] 2005; National Academy of Sciences, Institute of Medicine, Food and Nutrition Board, Chapter 6, p.
 265).

+In other words, the brain needs a minimum of 130 grams of carbohydrate a day, and that’s before adding the carbohydrates necessary for energy all day.
 The South Beach diet Phase 1 meal plans average approximately 79 grams of carbohydrate daily, a full 50 grams lower than the established minimum needs for the brain.
 While the Phase 2 meals average 140 grams/day and the Phase 3 meals average 144 grams/day, this is still only 10-14 grams of carbohydrate in excess of the brain requirements, leaving only 1-2 slices of bread worth of carbohydrate for energy for the whole day!
 The daily deficiency of nutrient-dense carbohydrate (plant) sources is very concerning indeed.

+The popular diet books claim that a long list of carbohydrates are to blame for hyperinsulinemia, insulin resistance, and a host of associated maladies, but this is not supported by the research.
+Studies have shown that these authors are on the right track--the excess intake of refined carbohydrates are to blame for erratic insulin/blood sugar responses.
+This is nothing new!
 However, to blame pasta, and to put many nutrient-dense fruits, vegetables, and complex carbohydrate starches on an “out” list is not only highly misleading, but downright harmful, exacerbating an already too-low-nutrient-dense Standard American Diet (S.A.D.).
 How is it that anyone could really believe that a healthy diet is one with an excess of animal protein and low in plant foods?
 Could it be that these popular authors are “tickling the ears” of this generation of meat-indulging Americans, and that many Americans are so ready to believe the unsubstantiated claims because of the “success” they experience with initial ketotic weight-loss?

 The potential for harm in making broad recommendations for ketosis to the population at large and the very low brain-and-energy-depriving carbohydrate meal plans of Phase 1 are truly concerning.
 To make matters even worse, Dr. Agatston further advises to stay on Phase 1 for longer than 2 weeks: